Camp Kiwanis

 Camp Staff

-The Camp Kiwanis staff consists of a Camp Coordinator, Assistant Coordinator, Camp Nurse, Health Clinic Assistant, Camp Clerk, Maintenance Supervisor, six Activity Instructors, twenty-two Counselors, and three kitchen staff.
+The Camp Kiwanis staff consists of a Camp Coordinator, Assistant Coordinator, Camp Nurse, Health Clinic Assistant, Camp Clerk, Maintenance Supervisor, four Activity Instructors, twenty-two Counselors, and three kitchen staff.
 Activity Instructors are certified classroom teachers.
 Counselors are either high-school students or college students who have previously worked as Camp Counselors.
 The overall camper to staff ratio ranges from 3:1 to 5:1 depending on the time of day (this ratio includes all staff).
 All Camp Staff hold current CPR and first aid certification, and have passed background checks and drug screening.

 Camp Employment